Mirenel/mod-skip-dk-starting-area/README.md

 1. Simply place the module under the `modules` directory of your AzerothCore source.
 2. Re-run CMake and rebuild the AzerothCore source.
-3. Edit module configuration (optional)

-If you need to change the module configuration, go to your server configuration folder (where your worldserver or worldserver.exe is), copy SkipDKModule.conf.dist to SkipDKModule.conf and edit that new file.

 ### Credits